finbox-in/finbox-in.github.io/docs/bank-connect/android.md

         payload.entityId.isNullOrBlank() -> {
             // Failed to Upload Document
         }
+        payload.sessionId.isNullOrBlank() -> {
+            // Failed to Upload Document
+        }
         else -> {
             // Upload Success
+            // Read the session id for session flow or
+            // Read the entity id
         }
     }
 } else {